Some links on this page are affiliate links. See full disclosure in the page footer.

 1. Leverage Time-Based Targeting

 Your audience’s behavior changes by time of day and day of the week.
-While prime time gets the most attention, early mornings, late evenings, or midday slots can offer higher engagement at lower cost, depending on your target demographic.
+While prime time gets the most attention, early mornings, late evenings, or midday slots can sometimes offer better value, depending on your target demographic.
 Analyze performance data to find your ideal time windows.

 Time-based targeting allows you to reach your audience during times when they’re more likely to engage.